MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 ```
 :::image type="content" source="../media/resource-estimator-space-diagram-qiskit.PNG" alt-text="Pie diagram showing the distribution of total physical qubits between algorithm qubits and T factory qubits.
 There's a table with the breakdown of number of T factory copies and number of physical qubits per T factory.":::

 The space diagram shows the proportion of algorithm qubits and T factory qubits.
-Note that the number of T factory copies, 28, contributes to the number of physical qubits for T factories as $\text{#T factories}x\text{# physical qubit per T factory}= 28 x 18,000 = 504,000$.
+Note that the number of T factory copies, 28, contributes to the number of physical qubits for T factories as $\text{T factories}·\text{physical qubit per T factory}= 28 · 18,000 = 504,000$.

 You can can also visualize the time required to execute the algorithm, the T factory runtime and how many T factory invocations can run during the runtime of the algorithm.
 For more information, see [T factory physical estimation](xref:microsoft.quantum.learn-how-resource-estimator-works#t-factory-physical-estimation).